Dharangaon: Economy

 Masala is one of the major products.
 Zope Bandhu masala is one of the leading masala factories, which provides masalas such as chicken masala, mutton masala, Shev Bhaji masala, Lahsun chutney and Panipuri masala.

-Geography

-Many of the houses in Dharangaon are built of stone and mortar.
-The streets are narrow and irregular and the lanes are dirty and crooked.
-One large pond is north of the town and another is to the west near Outram's bungalow.
-These are used only for cattle and for washing clothes.
-The town lacks drinking water.
-In the bed of the stream which flows through the town are the remains of old dams.

-Transport
+The area is well developed with many villas present in the areaeand many houses are still under construction.

-Dharangaon railway station provides rail connectivity.
-Dharangaon is served by Western Railway between Surat and Bhusawal.
+aon railway station provides rail connectivity.
+Dharangaon is served by Western Raiest airport is 43 km to Jalgaon.

-Dharangaon is located on State Highway No-6.

-The nearest airport is 43 km to Jalgaon.